Versatility & durability. A man cave should accommodate a range of activities and feature durable, stain-resistant, easy-to-clean surfaces.

 You have a beautiful Massachusetts and Rhode Island home, but now the man of the house needs his own area to unwind, relax, and enjoy a private area for himself.
 A basement "man cave" is the perfect solution for a man to create a space of his own in the house.

 New England Total Basement Finishing offers several tips on how to successfully design, build and decorate a man cave in your basement with the added benefits of a little extra space.
-For a free estimate in Boston, Quincy, Brookline and nearby areas, call us today!
+For a free estimate in Bridgewater, Quincy, Brookline and nearby areas, call us today!

 To successfully transform a basement into a man cave, you'll need to pay attention to some critical details.
 Scroll through the list below to see all the specific areas you should focus on.